abikesa/spjd/spjd.md

 # 03/02/2024

 ## S
+- Thanksgiving for Lauren's turnaround
+   - She's pursuing an education in NYC, where she's always wanted to be
+   - Provision for her tuition and housing
+   - Lift her up in prayers: will need a more permanent residency in NYC
+- Life insurance studies
+   - Board exam scheduled next saturday; prayer to pass and get agents licence.
+This would translate to passive income for retirement
+- Applied for jobs (IDIQs)
+   - Chief of party/Country positions
+   - Many opportunities also in DC area
+- Good health
+   - Thanksful for great health.
+And pray for health and protection for the children and also for mummy.
+   - Also pray for the rest of the families health
 ## P
 - Pray for safe journey to the US for Dorothy & Mother-in-law and that God blesses their time
 - Expert evaluation of the thesis model in the next two weeks to be able to complete by May